about the author

 • A magazine isn't listed as a weapon under the Illinois Unlawful Use of Weapons statute.

-• The county's apparent regard of magazines as "assault weapons" is totally incompatible with the State's ascribed definition: "firearms designated by either make or model or by a test or list of cosmetic features that cumulatively would place the firearm into a definition of assault weapon."
+• The county's apparent regard of magazines as "assault weapons" is incompatible with the State's ascribed definition: "firearms designated by either make or model or by a test or list of cosmetic features that cumulatively would place the firearm into a definition of assault weapon."
 A magazine is neither a make, model, test, list nor cosmetic feature.

-As such, based upon state law (and common sense), magazines shouldn't be subject to county fiat.
-The City of Highland Park adopted a similarly flawed ban on LCMs and assault weapons within the FOID's 10-day grace period.
+As such, based upon state law (and common sense), magazines shouldn't be subject to county power.

 Under the Illinois Constitution, where county and municipal ordinances conflict, municipal law prevails.
 To the best of my knowledge, no city or village has officially preempted Cook County's LCM ban.